 African American Vernacular English: LeBron James v.
 Laura Ingraham

 She received widespread criticism for these remarks as being racist.
-She defended herself by countering: “If pro athletes and entertainers want to freelance as political pundits, then they should not be surprised when they’re called out for insulting politicians.
+She countered: “If pro athletes and entertainers want to freelance as political pundits, then they should not be surprised when they’re called out for insulting politicians.
 There was no racial intent in my remarks.”

 African American Vernacular English: Language and Linguistics on Trial

-John Rickford is a well-known linguist at Stanford University and Sharese King is a linguistics graduate student at Stanford.
-In 2016 they published an article entitled “Language and Linguistics on Trial: Hearing Rachel Jeantel (and Other Vernacular Speakers) in the Courtroom and Beyond” in Language, the main publication of the Linguistic Society of America.
+John Rickford is a well-known linguist at Stanford University.
+Sharese King is a linguistics graduate student at Stanford.
+In 2016 they published an article entitled “Language and Linguistics on Trial: Hearing Rachel Jeantel (and Other Vernacular Speakers) in the Courtroom and Beyond.”
+It appeared in Language, the main publication of the Linguistic Society of America.

 Remember Rachel Jeantel?
 Maybe not.
-But you likely remember Trayvon Martin who was shot and killed by George Zimmerman in 2012.
+But you likely remember Trayvon Martin.
+He was shot and killed by George Zimmerman in 2012.
 Zimmerman went on trial and was acquitted.

 Here is a link to the full article: Language and Linguistics On Trial

 When someone in the public sphere stigmatizes a non-standard variety as “unintelligible” I must speak up.
-Ingraham clearly understood what James was saying, otherwise she could not have critiqued his ideas.
-I have a professional responsibility to speak out and correct the view of AAVE as ignorant which too easily translates to “unintelligible” as a way to dismiss what the speaker says.
+Ingraham clearly understood what James was saying.
+Otherwise she could not have critiqued his ideas.
+I have a professional responsibility to speak out and correct misinformed views of AAVE.
+The charge of “unintelligible” is a smug and easy way to dismiss what a speaker has to say.

 This post was written by Julie Tetel Andresen